Alanic language

-in 409 AD before being displaced by the invading Visigoths and by the Byzantine Empire.
+in 409 AD, before being displaced by the invading Visigoths and by the Byzantine Empire.

 Unlike Pontic Scythian, Ossetian did not experience the evolution of the Proto-Scythian sound /d/ to /ð/ and then /l/, although the sound /d/ did evolve into /ð/ at the beginning of Ossetian words.

-According to Magomet Isayev, the Zelenchuk inscription and other historical data give reason to assume that in the 10th-13th centuries, the Alans already had their own unique written language based on the Greek alphabet.
-However subsequent historical events resulted in this written tradition being lost.
-Guillaume de Rubruck, who met the Alans in the 13th century, mentioned that they had Greek writing.
+According to Magomet Isayev, the Zelenchuk inscription and other historical data give reason to assume that in the 10th–13th centuries, the Alans already had their own unique written language based on the Greek alphabet.
+However, subsequent historical events resulted in this written tradition being lost.
+William of Rubruck, who met the Alans in the 13th century, mentioned that they had Greek writing.

-After the Mongols destroyed the Alan state in the northern Caucasus in 1240, some Alans retreated to the mountains of the Caucasus and mixed with the indigenous population, forming the modern-day Ossetians and developing the Ossetian language.
+After the Mongols destroyed the Alan state in the northern Caucasus in 1240, some Alans retreated to the mountains of the Caucasus and mixed with the indigenous population, becoming the modern-day Ossetians and their language developing into the Ossetian language.

 Phonology

-The closest phonetics to Alanic is the archaic Digor dialect of Ossetian.
+With regard to historical phonology, the archaic Digor dialect of Ossetian is closest to Alanic.
 The main differences are: